 Yamaha RX-17 (Standalone drum machine)

 You can’t really fault Yamaha’s reliability and build quality.
-I have had mine for 25 years and it still works like a dream.
+I have had mine for over 25 years and it still works like a dream.
 There are a few available on eBay although I notice that the US ones are quite expensive!
-You can also ‘cheat’ and create your own software RX-17 by grabbing the samples from the internet and using them in a drum machine like Redrum, or even the SR202 (as long as you have converted and saved them into mono format first).
+You can also ‘cheat’ and create your own software RX-17 by grabbing the samples from the internet and using them in a drum machine like Redrum, or even the SR202 (as long as you have converted and saved them into mono format first) or Session Drummer 2.

 FREE DOWNLOAD AVAILABLE: Reason 6.0 users can now download my software emulation of the RX-17 (two combinators containing all the original factory programmed patterns 50-99) in the form of a song file containing all the samples and re-programmed factory patterns from the Free Downloads Page.

 You can also download the 50 original factory patterns as a single .wav file from here: